top of page

 Storytimes, etc.) have served nearly 47,000 students

-Open Books is a perfect example of an organization with a strong mission statement.
+The brand of Open Books is a perfect example of an organization with a strong mission statement.
 It is a book store that doubles as an organization to improve literacy in the local area was a perfect fit for our efforts.
 Moreover, the team knew its brand identity and website layout could benefit from a complete reformation of the visual elements and other aspects.

 Web.png